virgesmith/UKCensusAPI/README.md

 - modifying the geography of queries
 - adding descriptive information to tables (from metadata)

-The code is primarily written in python, but we also supply an R interface (using the `reticulate` package for convenience.
+The code is primarily written in python, but we also supply an R interface (using the `reticulate` package) for convenience.

+## Prerequisites

+### Software

+- python3, pip, numpy and pandas
+- R version 3.3.3 or higher (if using the R interface)

+### API key

 It is recommended that you register with [nomisweb](https://www.nomisweb.co.uk) before using this package and use the API key the supply you in all queries.
 Without a key, queries may be truncated.